kevinyswong/kevinyswong.github.io/index.md

   using, or even the language one is currently reading.
-And while it may appear to the naked eye that the internet supports the full panoply of languages, were one to uproot the predominant encoding known by the mystical name, UTF-8, one may notice that the English alphabet, against all others, fit so neatly into the soil that they take up the smallest footprint in this age of environmental crises.
+And while it may appear to the naked eye that the internet supports the full panoply of languages, were one to uproot the predominant encoding known by the mystical name, UTF-8, one may notice that the English alphabet, against all others, fits so neatly into the soil that its letters take up the smallest footprint in this age of environmental crises.

   This is all very well, but we suggest the material view's solution: why should these belong to one group and not also everyone else?
 Consider England's